trosine/juame-ospuppet/README.md

 ##### `config_dir`

 Specifies the configuration directory of the Puppet Server installation.
-Parameter is also used for the init setting `CONFIG`.Valid options: a string containing an absolute path.
+Parameter is also used for the init setting `CONFIG`.
+Valid options: a string containing an absolute path.
 Default: `/etc/puppetlabs/puppetserver/conf.d`.

+##### `init_settings_config`

+Specifies the init settings configuration file.
+Valid options: a string containing an absolute path.
+Default: `/etc/sysconfig/puppetserver` (RedHat) or `/etc/default/puppetserver` (Debian).

 ##### `init_settings_java_bin`